tridactyl/keyboard-api/readme.md

 Pre-empting some questions:

+ - What to review? api.js, frame.js are the main ones, but all files in the repo is suitable for initial review.
  - Why do you use `var` in api.js?
 Debugging: I can't work out how to start a REPL in the context of the API, so I just attach the APIs scope to the main window and use the browser console.
+ - Why no tests?
+I don't understand how Mozilla's testing framework works yet and TDD doesn't fit very well when most of my issues are with understanding how the existing APIs and systems work.

 ## Motivation